calvinmetcalf/name-me/readme.md

 Options are

-- -l/--length which sets a max length from the dictionary (default 6).
+- --length or -l which sets a max length from the dictionary (default 6).
-- -p/--package which modifies the package.json of the current directory to use the generated name.
+- --package or -p which modifies the package.json of the current directory to use the generated name.

 ## Examples: